- About SCAN

 How does SCAN help keep children safe?

 By providing the awareness, support and education needed to enhance the lives of children.
 SCAN’s services promote positive parenting, strengthen families and help create a community that values and cares for its children.
 Our programs include the Family Support Program, Community Programs, The Circle Preschool Program, Richmond CASA (Court Appointed Special Advocates) and the Child Advocacy Centers (CAC).

 Click here for more information on our Programs.

 Who does SCAN serve?

 SCAN primarily serves families from the cities of Richmond, Colonial Heights, and Petersburg and the counties of Chesterfield, Cumberland, Goochland, Hanover, Henrico, Louisa, New Kent, Powhatan and Prince George, in addition to other localities in Central VA.
-During the July 2016 – June 2017 fiscal year, the Family Support Program served 321 caregivers and 108 children—all from families who have experienced or are at a high risk of experiencing child abuse and/or neglect.
-Our Richmond CASA volunteers advocated for 217 children in the Richmond Juvenile and Domestic Relations District Court system.
+During the July 2016 – June 2017 fiscal year, the Family Support Program served 652 caregivers and 99 children—all from families who have experienced or are at a high risk of experiencing child abuse and/or neglect.
+Our Richmond CASA volunteers advocated for 241 children in the Richmond Juvenile and Domestic Relations District Court system.
 The CAC served 798 children who were alleged victims of severe physical abuse or neglect, child pornography or witnesses to violence, and 525 adults including their non-offending caregivers.
 The Circle Preschool Program served 57 people, including 8 children enrolled in the 17-18 school year, 8 children assessed who will start in the 18-19 school year, their caregivers, several siblings, and 5 additional children that were assessed for the 17-18 school year and referred to other programs due to fit.